RakhmonovDilmurod/Search-Engine/README.md

 # Search Engine cpp

 Welcome to the Search Engine cpp project!
 This is a lightweight, command-line-based search engine that provides an effective and efficient way to search through a large dataset of documents.
+Description of the application: this application is a search system that uses search indexes to search text files and return the relevance of each file to answers.json using a config.json file in which links to file locations should be provided.
+Also, for the application to work correctly, it actually requires requests, which must be provided in requests.json.
+Examples of exactly how to provide all the necessary data are located in the corresponding files in this folder.

 ## Prerequisites
 To build and run this project, you need to have the following software installed on your system: